FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 ---

-#JWT Advantages
+# JWT Advantages

 1.  **Tokens are stateless**.
 No need for backend records.
 Each token contains all the data necessary to validate users.
 2. Cookies can be accessed by other domains.
 These can be used by other sites to identify who you are.
-3. JWT's can store any valid JSON, For example, storing the users role "admin", etc.
+3. JWTs can store any valid JSON, for example, storing the user's role &ndash; "admin", etc.

 ---

 ## Authenticating your Schema

-To authenticate our GraphQL schema, we'l use a GraphQL custom directive.
+To authenticate our GraphQL schema, we'll use a GraphQL custom directive.
 Open `server/api/custom-directives.js` and follow along for the implementation.

-When were done writing the logic for our directive, we'll apply it to the schema as detailed in the `@TODO`
+When were done writing the logic for our directive, we'll apply it to the schema as detailed in the `@TODO`.

 ???